curiousgiorgos/website/README.md

-# This is my website
+# Welcome to the repository housing my webite!

-Welcome!

-Inside the website you will find an implementation of a GLPK solver, this was done by using the wonderful glpk.js libray found here: https://github.com/jvail/glpk.js/
+Here you will find all the relevant code that was used, as well as an application of the GLPK solver to solve sudoku using the glpk.js library.